 College advisors receive training on skills and recognize franchise accomplishments

-Class 101 college advisors are extremely knowledgeable about the services that they provide, and each are committed to continued learning to remain at the forefront of their industry.
+Class 101 college advisors are extremely knowledgeable about the services that they provide, and each is committed to continued learning to remain at the forefront of their industry.
 As a company, Class 101 provides many tools and opportunities for this continued learning to take place.
 One such initiative is its annual January training, constructed for franchisees to become better college planners and better business owners.

-As is tradition, Training 2020 was held on a college campus, allowing attendees to learn about a new college which they might share with their students.
+As is tradition, Training 2020 was held on a college campus, allowing attendees to learn about a new college that they might share with their students.
 For the first time, however, attendees had a choice of campuses, as the training was held in two separate locations.

 On January 9th and 10th, Class 101 convened on the campus of Palm Beach Atlantic University, and on January 23rd and 24th, franchisees met on the campus of the University of Kentucky.
 At each campus, attendees had an opportunity to hear from the admissions staff and tour the campus, allowing them to discover what each has to offer students.